Let's Go to Prison: Production

 The defunct Joliet Prison in Joliet, Illinois used for the film is the same prison featured in the beginning of The Blues Brothers (1980) and the first season of the Fox show Prison Break (2005).

 The studio made significant alterations during the film's editing process that made Odenkirk unhappy with the final result.
 According to writers Tom Lennon and Robert Ben Garant's appearance on the Nerdist Podcast from August 23, 2011, changes included a happier ending, the removal of a sparse drums-only score recorded by Meg White of The White Stripes, and other alterations that made a significant change to the overall tone of the film.

 Reception

+Metacritic, which uses a weighted average, assigned the a score of 27 out of 100, based on 13 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Dennis Harvey of Variety wrote: "Unlike the vast majority of rude big screen comedies these days, Prison may actually improve with repeat viewings, since its best aspects are offhand enough to be missed the first time around."

 Frank Scheck of The Hollywood Reporter did not find the film funny, and wrote: "The few laughs this purported comedy contains are fully displayed in its far more amusing trailer".

 Box Office Mojo reports that the film opened in eleventh place with a gross of $2,220,050.
 It closed with a domestic gross of $4,630,045.

+The film has been considered a cult classic after its multiple broadcasts on Comedy Central.

 Home media

-The film was released on DVD on March 6, 2007, with deleted scenes and an alternate ending.
+The film was released on DVD on August 23, 2007, with deleted scenes and an alternate ending.